astrid-project/interception-data-agent/interception_request_handler/README.md

 ```

 "Interception Request Handler" acts as a proxy server: receive requests from LEA and move
-them to the "Interception Core Handler" using the "Context Broker API"
+them to the "Interception Core Handler".

 # Installation
 1. Prerequisite